tipone/seqular-android/README.md

 ### **Color themes**

 **Allows you to change theme within the app.
-Supports Purple, pink, green, blue, red, orange, yellow and Nord!**
+Supports Material You, purple, pink, green, blue, red, orange, yellow and Nord!**

 ### **Unlisted posting**